gu-eresearch/ANDSDOIScripts/README.md

-ANDS Gold Project
+ANDS DOI Scripts
 ===============

-This is the GitHub repository for Griffith University's ANDS Gold Project.
+This is the GitHub repository for scripts made by Griffith University to use the ANDS CIte My Data Service for DOI minting, querying and updating.